 There have been mixed experiences, with some systems working fairly well in improving the environment and people’s lives, whilst others have experienced multiple problems.
 Examples of systems that are working fairly well are Community Forest Management in Nepal and Community Conservancies in Namibia.
 Over the last few decades, much research has been undertaken to identify factors that are important for governance to be sustainable and effective.
 These include:

-- Local ownership of arrangements, with local rules developed and used;
+- There being local ownership of arrangements, with local rules developed and used

-- Conflict resolution mechanisms in place – in case there are disagreements about rules or someone’s behaviour.
+- Conflict resolution mechanisms in place – in case there are disagreements about rules or about someone’s behaviour

 What matters for governance?